The Best Eco-Friendly School Supplies

 When you’re loading up your shopping cart with all those items on the back-to-school list, the last thing you might be thinking about is their toxicity.

 Yet a study done by the U.S. PIRG Education Fund found several toxic ingredients in a variety of school supplies, including benzene in dry-erase markers, phthalates in three-ring binders, and asbestos in crayons.

 Plus, this doesn’t even take into account the trees cut down for paper and the other waste that goes into making these products.
 Fortunately, you can still get all the back-to-school items your kids need without worrying about excess waste and toxicity when you shop from this complete list of eco-friendly back-to-school supplies.

 When you’re shopping for a new backpack, skip the plastic ones that could contain phthalates and look for a backpack made from natural materials.

 One great company to consider for an eco-friendly backpack is SoYoung.
 These backpacks are made with eco-friendly linen derived from the flax plant.
 This plant requires 90% less water than other fiber plants and can be grown without pesticides.

 Plus, they offer some really cool designs, and they’re machine washable.

 2. Lunch Box

-Once you pick out a backpack, you need to consider what type of lunch box you want to get for packing those zero waste lunches.
+Once you pick out a backpack, you need to consider what type of lunch box you want.

 Fortunately, SoYoung makes linen lunch boxes to match their linen backpacks.
 With this lunch box, you’ll enjoy all the same benefits as the linen backpack, plus the lunch boxes are insulated to help foods keep their temperature.